Clark in Randolph County, Missouri — The American Midwest (Upper Plains)

 General of the Army Omar Nelson Bradley was a highly distinguished senior officer of the United States Army during and after World War II.
 Bradley was the first Chairman of the Joint Chiefs of Staff and oversaw the U.S. military's policy-making in the Korean War.
 Born in Randolph County, Missouri, Bradley worked as a boilermaker before entering the United States Military Academy in West Point.
 He graduated from the academy in 1915 alongside Dwight D. Eisenhower as part of "the class the stars fell on."
 (Submitted on April 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
-This page was last revised on May 2, 2018.
-This page originally submitted on April 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 60 times since then and 3 times this year.
+This page was last revised on November 24, 2019.
+It was originally submitted on April 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 115 times since then and 23 times this year.
 Photos: 1, 2. submitted on April 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.